bianca9901/hangman/README.md

 ### Solved Bugs

-* There was an issue with colorama that applied all prints after the recent selected color the same color.
+* Initially, it was an issue with colorama, where the selected color would persist and affect all upcoming print statements.

 * I fixed it with the help of [this](https://www.youtube.com/watch?v=u51Zjlnui4Y) video.
 The solution was to implement a parameter called autoreset=true to the colorama module.

-* The bug was solved and afterwards the implementation of colors were handled more effortlessly.
+* The bug was fixed and afterwards I could apply colors to specific print statements without any concerns.

 ### Unsolved bugs
 None